paolosalvatori/ServiceBusExplorer/README.md

 # Installation

-It is strongly recommended to set `Configuration File for Settings and Connection Strings` to `User Configuration File` as shown in the figure below to lessen problems when upgrading.
+It is strongly recommended to set `Configuration File for Settings and Connection Strings` to `User Configuration File` as shown in the figure below to reduce problems when upgrading.
 ![UserConfiguration](./media/UserConfigFile.png)

 > **_Note:_** There are four files that will get overwritten during the upgrade.